gmccreight/mdpg/README.md

 but I can get half and hour here and half an hour there.
 I want the code to facilitate making very quick changes and refactorings.

+In his book, "Clean Coders", Uncle Bob Martin says:

+"TDD is another big help.
+I you have a failing test, that test holds the context of where you are.
+You can return to it after an interruption and continue to make that failing test pass."

 ## Actual Unit Tests

 I'm taking testing inspiration from Sandi Metz's book, POODR, and from the